NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 ```
 Use the forcing file.yaml example in this repo.

-Run the folloiwng command to get the forcing files for all the catchments within the basin.
+Run the folloiwng command to get the forcing files for all the catchments within the basin:

 ```sh
 pip install -r CIROH_DL_NextGen/forcing_prep/requirements.txt python CIROH_DL_NextGen/forcing_prep/generate.py forcing.yaml
 ```
-You get the netCDF forcing files for the catchments.
+You will get the netCDF forcing files for the catchments.
 You need to run the following command to extract csv forcing files.
 The code is available in this directory

 ```sh